RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ###### Configure the ABP Mode on the Platform

-1. During the registration of a new device, if you select “**DeviceProfile_ABP**”, as shown in Figure 53, then the ChirpStack platform will assume that this device will join to the LoRaWAN network using the ABP mode.
+1. During the registration of a new device, if you select “**DeviceProfile_ABP**”, as shown in **Figure 53**, then the ChirpStack platform will assume that this device will join the LoRaWAN network using the ABP mode.

 :::tip 📝 NOTE: